-Normal Operating Procedures
+Normal Operating Procedures - Activity Specific

-The following procedures are run alongside the general risk assessment located in section 3 of this folder
+The following procedures are run alongside the general risk assessment located in section 3 of this folder.
+The following section lists in detail all the activities BF Adventure operates, each section contains the following documentation:

-Normal Operating Procedures

-A quick list of must do behaviours that are present during a session

-Session Plan

-This details the framework in which the risk assessment and NOP are produced from.
-All sessions should operate within the framework
+Normal Operating Procedures •A quick list of must do behaviours that are present during a session Session Plan •This details the framework in which the risk assessment and NOP are produced from.
+All sessions should operate within the framework Risk Assessment •This details the process of how risk is managed on sessions

-Risk Assessment

-This details the process of how risk is managed on sessions